CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This skill is comprehensive in coverage but severely over-engineered for a SKILL.md file.
-It explains concepts Claude already understands (standard deviation, what components are, how to count statements in various languages), repeats threshold information multiple times, and packs everything into a single monolithic document.
-The content would benefit enormously from being condensed to a lean overview with references to separate files for language-specific details, output templates, and fitness functions.
+It explains concepts Claude already understands (standard deviation, what components are, how to count statements), repeats threshold information multiple times, and includes extensive inline content that should be split into reference files.
+The core value—identifying leaf-node components and sizing them with statement counts and statistical analysis—is buried under excessive verbosity.

 Suggestions

-Replace the abstract 'Usage Examples' section (which just lists what the skill 'will do') with a single concrete example showing actual input directory structure and the resulting output table.
+Replace the descriptive 'Usage Examples' (which just list what the skill will do) with a single concrete worked example showing actual input directory structure and resulting output table.

 DimensionReasoningScore